-Unlike many other organisations, NCI have decided to pay for staff to avail of Parents' leave as research suggests that male workers will only take paid leave, this we hope will encourage more male staff members to engage in family friendly leave options.
-NCI also have a Flexible Working policy which recognises that an improved work-life balance can enhance employee motivation, performance, and productivity.
+Unlike many other organisations, NCI has decided to pay for staff to avail of Parents' leave, as research suggests that male workers will only take paid leave.
+The intention is to encourage more male staff members to engage in family friendly leave options.
+NCI also has a Flexible working policy which recognises that an improved work-life balance can enhance employee motivation, performance, and productivity.